 Thumb Keyboard, one of the most intuitive, well-designed, and practical keyboards available (especially for tablet users) got a big update recently, bringing the app up to version 4.5.

 Perhaps the biggest benefit to the new update is that Thumb Keyboard now supports ICS' continuous voice recognition, which in case you've forgotten, is the feature introduced with Ice Cream Sandwich that actively listens and dictates your speech.
 This is a feature I haven't seen in other alternative keyboards, and it's definitely nice to have.
-Other big additions include gesture support as well as a new one-handed layout for phones with larger displays.
 Read More

 One of my favorite keyboard options for Android, Thumb Keyboard from Beansoft, has recently updated to version 4.3.3.
 Beansoft already upped the app to version 4 a little while ago bringing themes (and a slick coverflow gallery view of the themes) and a ton of other features that improved the keyboard's capacity for customization.
 Building on that update, 4.3.3 brings the following: